Severson-Group/AMDC-Hardware/Accessories/ExpansionBoard_Knob/Final Documentation/Knob_Expansion_Board.md

   ## PCB Layout[](https://docs.amdc.dev/accessories/Knob/index.html#pcb-layout "Permalink to this headline")

 Two polygon pours were used to reduce the number of required traces.
 The top pour is the +5V net, and the bottom pour is the GND net.
-All components and most traces are also located on the top of the board to simplify fabrication of the board.
+All components and most traces are also located on the top of the board to simplify the fabrication of the board.
 Additional PCB properties are outlined in the table below.

 | Property                | Value           |
 | ----------------------- | --------------- |